stuartpb/barfspace/content/dadfc5e5-cfb6-4f7d-88c0-bcd64b91feac.md

 - These are a constantly-updating set of documents, unless stated otherwise
 - Feel free to get your own ideas from these notes, but don't go attributing anything more than the words to me
 - At the end: "With all these disclaimers out of the way, Click here to proceed to the current root note."

+## Thoughts on the Greater Barfspace

+This is a quest-to-create-quests that's been grafted off of the Barfspace Operations stuff: it should be turned into the corresponding quest entries it describes for Barfspace Vision an Network Neighborhood.

+I guess if this becomes notes.stuartpb.com, then you'd just call the general conceptual space of zero-filter self-oriented incidental-publishing (ie. using any platform in this fashion, not just bagtent, which can be used in other fashions) "Open Notes", like "the Open Notes movement"

+- or maybe we'll call it XON, pronounced like "Exxon", for "*eXtreme* Open Notes" *(electric guitar, monster truck noises)*
+- [ ] List this on the [Barfspace Vision Quest list][BVQL], with a cross-reference on the [Network Neighborhood quests arc][NetNQ]
+  - [ ] Draft content in a quest on Visions.
+  - [ ] Plan deployment by moving an action plan beyond content out as the "Selling Bagtent" quest being moved to a general Network Neighborhood movement quest.

+[NetNQ]: 8905d737-8f2a-4de7-a850-c1f2b04cd45e.md
+[BVQL]: a8c1b237-886b-4169-88ff-9e52bc1dbcf2.md